stlab/better-code/better-code/src/chapter-1-introduction.md

 # Introduction

 This book is the product of our shared belief that programs and programming can be better.
 Over the years we've seen philosophies about how to do software engineering come and go; we've listened to the experts and applied their tips (sometimes to our detriment!)
 Looking back, though, the key ideas underlying our best work weren't the popular ones, and aren't widely known or taught today.
 We wrote this book because we think they could make a difference for you, too.

 The book's title comes from Sean's *Better Code* series of talks.
 The first of these, subtitled “Three Goals for Better Code” was given over a decade ago, after Herb Sutter suggested that Sean deliver practical tips a developer could apply immediately to improve their code.
 So this is above all a practical book.
 The authors each have more than 40 years' experience writing code that powers real applications in all sorts of contexts; the ideas you'll encounter here are the ones that stood the test of time and delivered results at scale.
 But we think you'll also discover, as we have, that the most impactful practical advice is also deeply principled and satisfying—both aesthetically and, in some sense, scientifically.

 At a metaphysical level, Better Code is a journey of discovery.
-Wherever you are on that road, we hope this book serves a...
+Wherever you are on that road, we hope this book serves a guidebook to keep you on the path and out of the weeds.

-, for us Most programmers we know are on a career-long journey toward better code We hope to start you—or help you make further progress—on your journey to better code.
-Along the way, you can expect
+## Book Structure

+We have done our best to organize the book in a way that can be read sequentially where each chapter builds on the previous ones.
+However, the topics inter-related and you may find value as you progress through the book, and on your journey, in referring back.

+We start each chapter with a _rubric_, an aspirational touchstone but not a hard rule.
+The rubric is often stated in the negative to help you avoid common pitfalls.

+The examples in the book are written in Swift.
+We chose Swift because it allows us to illustrate the concepts in a way that should be easy to understand by most developers, regardless of their programming language of choice, without the need for lengthy expositions.
+We have included a short language summary in the appendix.

+---

+[ My current thinking is we end here and drop into chapter-2-contracts.md and discuss correctness there - perhaps building our three axes as we go through each chapter, summarizing our definition of _better code_ at the end of the book.]

 ## Who we are